ambertide/BrainfuInterpreter/README.md

 # Brainfu Interpreter

-Brainfu is an optimizing bytecode interpreter for the esoteric programming language Brainfuck, it has an interactive REPL mode, error reporting (work in progress) it can also run files.
+Brainfu is an optimizing bytecode interpreter for the esoteric programming language Brainf, it has an interactive REPL mode, error reporting (work in progress) it can also run files.

 ## Usage